ANSSI-FR/ADTimeline/README.md

 PS> .\AD-timeline.ps1 -server "127.0.0.1:3266"
 ```

-If you encounter performance issues when runnung against a large MSExchange organization with forwarders massively used, use the nofwdSMTP parameter:
+If you encounter performance issues when running against a large MSExchange organization with forwarders massively used, use the nofwdSMTP parameter:
 ```DOS
 PS>.\ADTimeline -nofwdSMTPaltRecipient
 ```